ChatTheatre/SkotOS-Doc/Developer/JitsiWork.md

 Jitsi is a recent addition to SkotOS, and quite heavy on the operational requirements.
 Here, you can find some notes on working with it.

-## Jitsi's Security Model
+## A Tiny Jitsi History

 Jitsi is based on XMPP (a.k.a.
 Jabber), an old AOL-era instant message protocol.
 XMPP is used to exchange information to set up WebRTC (that's the audio and/or video chat) with one XMPP connection corresponding to one WebRTC connection, mostly.
 Jitsi has built a chatroom service (JiCoFo), a service for three-plus-person chat (Jitsi Videobridge) and a number of other components, some of which are meant for old-style video phones and we don't use them (e.g. JiGaSi.)

+Jitsi was originally built as a SIP-based telephony service, and WebRTC was added later as the standard emerged.
+It's built by what was originally the company Blue Jimp, which was purchased by Atlassian and later purchased by 8x8.
+Blue Jimp and the core Jitsi team still seems to exist as an entity, based on online dev support and checkins.

+## Jitsi's Security Model

 In Jitsi, a room only exists if somebody is in it.
 No participants?
 No room.
-That was standard for chat protocols of its era.
+That was standard for chat protocols of the XMPP era.
 Jitsi has two primary security models: everybody gets full rights, or some people get full rights and there are optional guests.

 If everybody gets full rights, that means anybody can kick anybody else out of a room.
-That's no good for us.
-So we have to use that second model.
+That's how we're initially building.
+But it means our participants can, if they know a little Jitsi and Javascript, do things they aren't supposed to.
+So in the long term, we have to use that second model.

+In the short term, we punted on that and used the "everybody gets full rights" model.
+We [tried quite hard](https://github.com/WebOfTrustInfo/prototype_vRWOT/issues/5) to make the other model work.
+You can see a lot of it in the commit history of SkotOS/deploy_scripts/stackscript/linode_stackscript.sh, for instance.
+And in the attempted work in [the ill-fated SkotOS-jitsi-admin repo](https://github.com/ChatTheatre/SkotOS-jitsi-admin).

+## What Would a Better Model Look Like?

 It's *possible* to give everybody an account dynamically (e.g. with JWT) but you still don't get any real granularity about what they can do: they get full moderator rights or basically no rights.
 So that's not much of an improvement.